AljoschaMeyer/pavo-rs/README.md

 The `break x` statement leaves the body of the enclosing loop, making it evaluate to `x`.
 If the expression `x` is omitted, it evaluates to `nil`.
 If there is no enclosing loop, `break x` is equivalent to `return x`.

+#### Throw

+The `throw x` statement throws the expression `x`.
+If the expression `x` is omitted, it throws `nil`.
+A thrown value is propagated through the call stack until it is caught in a try-catch expression.
+If the value is not caught at all, execution of the pavo script ends.

 #### Assign

 The syntax for assignment is `some_identifier = some_expression`.
 The identifier must be bound by a mutable binding, anything else (free identifier or immutable binding) is a syntax error.
 The assign statement evaluates the expression and rebinds the identifier to the resulting value.
 The statement itself evaluates to `nil`.